MootazMedhatEzzat/SCS359-Software-Security/README.md

 Faculty of Computers and Artificial Intelligence
 Software Security Course (Spring 2024)

-Create a **C++** program to implement the RSA algorithm for encryption and decryption.
+Create a **C++** program to implement the RSA (Rivest Shamir Adleman) algorithm for encryption and decryption.
 The program should include functions for the following:

 - 🔑 **Generating keys**
 - ✉️ **Encrypting messages**